lancewilhelm/pingPongBallClock/README.md

 ## Build

-You should be able to build this by running `sudo setup.sh` from the code directory
+You should be able to build this by running `sudo sh setup.sh` from the code directory

 If this doesn't work, then just run through the lines in the setup files to install all of the necessary modules and packages.